-To apply, please send your CV, covering letter and completed equal opportunities form to email@example.com by Sunday, 16th February 2020.
-Please state clearly which role you are applying for.
+To apply, please send your CV and supporting statement, addressing the specified criteria, together with the completed equal opportunities form to email@example.com.
+Closing date 17 January 2021.
+Please indicate which role you are applying for.

 Divisional Lead and Senior Lecturer - This is an exceptional opportunity for an outstanding academic in Nursing to develop their academic career and assume a leadership role within the School.
 As Divisional Lead, the successful candidate will lead and manage the growth and development of a diverse team of academic staff with expertise in both clinical research and practice; and will contribute to the strategic and operational development of the School.
 The Divisional Lead role will be for three years initially, with the option to renew.